Shehryar-mallick/The_Deceiver/Contributing.md

 Always keep a note of the deadline.

-9. Voila ❗ You have made a PR to the Ecommerce-Store-using-NextJS project 💥 .
+9. Voila ❗ You have made a PR to the The_Deceiver project 💥 .
 Sit back patiently and relax while the project maintainers review your PR.
 Please understand at times the time can vary from a few hours to a few days.